Dark Energy Survey Releases Most Precise Look at the Universe’s Evolution

 For example, calculating the redshift of a galaxy — the change in light's wavelength due to the expansion of the universe — is a key step toward measuring how both galaxy clustering and weak gravitational lensing change over cosmic history.
 The redshift of a galaxy is related to its distance, which allows the clustering to be characterized in both space and time.

-"We used a variety of artificial intelligence tools to calibrate the redshift distributions of the galaxy samples," said Simon Samuroff, a physics postdoctoral research associate at Carnegie Mellon who co-led the weak gravitational lensing analysis.
+"We used a variety of artificial intelligence tools to calibrate the redshift distributions of the galaxy samples," said Simon Samuroff, a physics postdoc at Carnegie Mellon who co-led the weak gravitational lensing analysis.
 "This was a huge effort that people put a lot of work into.
-We now have a method — based on Self-Organizing Maps — that nobody has used before, and it's very robust."
+We now have a method — based on Self-Organizing Maps —that nobody has used before, and it's very robust."

 Ten regions of the sky were chosen as "deep fields" that the Dark Energy Camera imaged repeatedly throughout the survey.
 Stacking those images together allowed the scientists to glimpse more distant galaxies.
 The team then used the redshift information from the deep fields to calibrate measurements of redshift in the rest of the survey region.
 This and other advancements in measurements and modeling, coupled with a threefold increase in data compared to the first year, enabled the team to pin down the density and clumpiness of the universe with unprecedented precision.